Energinet-DataHub/ARCHIVED-geh-aggregations/README.md

 It allows an external entity to trigger an aggregation job via an http interface.

 [Peek here to see we start and manage databricks from the coordinator](https://github.com/Energinet-DataHub/geh-aggregations/blob/d7750efc6a3c172a0ea69775fa5a157ecd4c9481/source/coordinator/GreenEnergyHub.Aggregation.Application/Coordinator/CoordinatorService.cs#L64)
-Once the calculations are done the databricks jobs notifies the coordinator about the path of the result.
+Once the calculations are done the databricks job notifies the coordinator about the path of the result.
-The coordinator receives the path in Coordinatortriggers/ResultReceiver and from there the CoordinatorService gets a stream of the result that the databricks job put in the blob.
-The result is decompressed (Gzip) before the input is processed.
+The coordinator receives the path in Coordinatortriggers/ResultReceiver and from there the CoordinatorService fetches a stream of the result that the databricks job put in the blob.
+The format of the result is JSON which is gzip compressed.
+The stream is decompressed before the input is further processed.
-The inputprocessor finds a strategy that matches the name of the aggregation result.
+The inputprocessor finds a strategy that matches the name of the aggregation result and hands over the next steps to the strategy.

 #### Implementing aggregation result strategies

 The coordinator utilizes a strategy pattern for handling different results returned from the databricks job.
-The strategy is matched by the name of the result in the blob path returned.(See InputStringParser)
+The strategy is matched by the name of the result in the blob path returned.(See InputStringParserTest)

 To implement a new strategy use the following approach: